 Trim the pork tenderloin of the shiny, silvery fat, it if has not already been removed.
 Slide the tip of your chef's knife just underneath and cut down the length of the tenderloin to remove the fat.
 Chicken tenderloins, much smaller than pork, generally come with several packaged together and are typically fully trimmed of fat.
 Trim any excess fat you see, however.

-Cut the pork tenderloin crosswise into four equal pieces.
-The pieces will be elongated, but thick.
-Cover each piece with plastic wrap and pound them with a mallet until the tenderloin pieces are about 1/4 inch thick.
+Cut the pork tenderloin crosswise into medallions, or diagonally into thick oblongs.
+Cover the pieces with plastic wrap and pound them with a mallet until they are about 1/4 inch thick.
 Chicken tenderloins are small and thin and do not need additional preparation.

 Prepare a breading for your pork or chicken tenderloins.
 First prepare an egg wash by scrambling one or two eggs with a little water in a shallow bowl.
 Pour breadcrumbs into another bowl.
 You can season the breadcrumbs however you like with seasonings, such as salt, pepper, garlic powder, paprika and dried Italian herbs.

 Dip the pork or chicken tenderloins, one at a time, first into the egg wash, then into the breadcrumbs.
 Turn the tenderloins over a few times in the crumbs to ensure both sides are fully ad evenly coated.
 Put the breaded tenderloins onto a wire rack sitting on a baking sheet lined with aluminum foil.